saplingdigitalltd/deployment-workflow/README.md

 * `public/`

 Copy this project's files so that the deploy and public directories are in the root of your project Git repository.
-Be sure to copy recursively and preserve file modes, eg. executable, so that the bash helper script continues to work.

-	cp -rp . path/to/your/project/
+Do NOT copy the `.git` folder or any existing history will be wiped out.

 The `Vagrantfile` and `ansible.cfg` file should be placed in your project root directory, not the deploy directory.